Akanksha461/API-Testing-Framework/README.md

    One of Postman's most powerful features is its ability to run automated tests on your requests.
 To get started quickly here is the postman's [tutorial](http://blog.getpostman.com/2017/07/28/api-testing-tips-from-a-postman-professional/).Using this tutorial user will able to write automated test scrpit for api.

    ### Example
-   Below is the sample of my basic automation test scripts for an api to check response time, status code, header and body, for advance asserstions please check the [collection file](https://github.com/Akanksha461/API-Testing-Framework/blob/master/Totojitu-New1.postman_collection) and [environment file](https://github.com/Akanksha461/API-Testing-Framework/blob/master/Totojitu.postman_environment) of my project.You can add many more asserstions,I have used chai asserstion along with javascript.
+   Below is the sample of my basic automation test scripts for an api to check response time, status code, header and body, for advance assertion please check the [collection file](https://github.com/Akanksha461/API-Testing-Framework/blob/master/Totojitu-New1.postman_collection) and [environment file](https://github.com/Akanksha461/API-Testing-Framework/blob/master/Totojitu.postman_environment) of my project.You can add many more assertion,I have used chai assertion along with javascript.

    ```
  eval(globals.postmanBDD);

 //response assertion
-describe('assertions for response',()=>{
+describe('assertion for response',()=>{
     it('checks response code',()=>{
       response.should.have.status(400);
     });